boalang/study-template/README.md

 Note that a username/password to the Boa website and API are required.
 You can request one here: https://boa.cs.iastate.edu/request/

-Once you have an API login, edit the file `boa-credentials.txt` and enter your username on the first line, then save and close the file.
+Once you have an API login, edit the file `.env` and enter your username as `BOA_API_USER='<username here>'`, then save and close the file.
 We recommend also setting your password in your OS keyring, so you are not prompted to enter it each time a download triggers.
 To do this, first install the keyring Python package and then run:

 ```
 keyring set boaapi <username>
 ```

 where `<username>` is your Boa username.
+If you are unable to use the keyring, you can also enter your password into the `.env` file as `BOA_API_PW='<password here>'`.
+Finally, if the script can't find your username and/or password, it will prompt you for it.
+Note however it will prompt *for each file it downloads*.

 ## Requirements